 When any particular reflex does not diminish on its own, a “retained primitive reflex” may prevent higher centers of the brain from developing properly resulting in these sensory processing disorders.
 A child with this can have a difficult time handling certain demands of the Auditory (hearing), Tactile (touch), Vestibular (balance) and Proprioceptive (position sense) systems.
-As a result of this they may respond with behavioural problems and if not properly addressed, developmental dysfunction in any of these areas throughout childhood can carry over into adulthood.
+As a result of this they may respond with behavioural problems.
 Dysfunction within the sensory integration system can lead to decreased academics, motor skills, social development, emotional expression and development and poor focus.

 Conditions that share elements of Sensory Processing Disorders include (but not limited to) ADD/ADHD, OCD, Dyslexia, Autism Spectrum Disorders and other various learning disorders.
 Seeing a Chiropractor with training in Neurosensory Integration can help coordinate the sensory processors of your child’s nervous system.

 How do I know if my child has SPD?

 Children with SPD may present with symptoms such as:

 - Being ultra sensitive about the tags on their clothing and demanding they are always removed. – Very picky about food and prefer foods with a consistent texture and temperature.

 - Struggle to keep their socks on because they find the texture uncomfortable.
 May also notice